yash-analytics/yash-analytics.github.io/blog-posts/_posts/Azure/2024-01-16-azure-network-compute.md

 </ul>

 <p>
 In the ever-evolving landscape of cloud computing, Azure has emerged as a powerhouse, offering a plethora of services that revolutionize how businesses deploy, manage, and scale applications.
-At the heart of this revolution are Azure Compute and Networking Services, critical components that form the backbone of cloud architecture.
+At the heart of this revolution are <strong>Azure Compute and Networking Services</strong>, critical components that form the backbone of cloud architecture.
 </p>

 <p>